The objectives of FMR Inc. are to:

-The committee meets on the third Tuesday of each month except December, at 19:30, in Little Kings Hall, 33 O'Keefe St, Buranda.
+FMR general meetings are held on the third Tuesday of each month except December, at 19:30, in Little Kings Hall, 33 O’Keefe St, Buranda.
 All members are welcome to attend.

 (The main gates are often locked, but you can access from Wolseley Street, opposite Chino, through the long driveway marked Private Property.)

-Training: Andy Mauger Members: Frank Evans Committee member: Judy Moody-Stuart
+Training: Vacant Committee member: Judy Moody-Stuart